-Postnatal depression is the term used for depression that some women experience in the first year after having a baby.
+Postnatal depression is the term used for depression that some women experience during pregnancy or in the first year after having a baby.

-Postnatal depression can last for longer than three months.
-If not treated, it can last considerably longer.
-The earlier it is recognised, diagnosed and treated, the faster you will recover.
+Postnatal depression can last for a number of months.
+If not treated, it can last much longer.
+The earlier it is recognised, diagnosed, and treated, the quicker you will recover.

-Postnatal depression occurs in 10% to 15% of women within the first year of giving birth.
+Postnatal depression happens within the first year of giving birth in 10 to 15% of women.
 It is much more common than postpartum psychosis.